Alabama LLC Dissolution with the Alabama Secretary of State

 How do you dissolve an Alabama limited liability company?

-To dissolve your LLC in Alabama, you must provide the completed original and two copies of the Domestic Limited Liability Company Articles of Dissolution form, to the Judge of Probate in the county where the original Articles of Organization were recorded, by mail or in person.
-An original signature is required.
+To dissolve your LLC in Alabama, you must provide the completed original and two copies of the Domestic LLC Articles of Dissolution form to the Judge of Probate in the county where the original Certificate of Formation was recorded, by mail or in person.
+The filer’s original signature is required.

 Is there a filing fee to dissolve or cancel an Alabama LLC?